-29 Aug UC President Napolitano Visits West Adams to Talk Admissions & Access
+29 Aug UC President Napolitano Visits West Adams to talk admissions & access

 By Ted Carmichael

 West Adams Preparatory High, an LA Promise Fund-partner school, is home to 1500 students, 90% of whom are living below the poverty line, and 31% of whom are English learners.
 Despite these challenges, over 80% of the Class of 2017 was accepted into college.
 This high rate reflects the students’ hard work, as well as the hard work of the parents, teachers, administrators, and college center staff who support them.
-LA Promise Fund and West Adams encourage students to aim high and to attend college, even if they will be the first in their family to do so.
+The LA Promise Fund and West Adams encourage students to aim high and to attend college, even if they will be the first in their family to do so.

 Last Thursday, the LA Promise Fund organized an event at West Adams where students had a chance to talk with University of California President Janet Napolitano about access and admission to the UCs.
 A group of 80 seniors were curious to get answers to their questions: Are the UCs within their reach?
 How will they get into a UC, and should they be lucky enough to gain acceptance, how will they afford to attend one?